unicode-org/cldr/tools/java/readme.txt

 1. Download and install a JRE with version number greater than or equal to 1.4 from http://java.sun.com
-2. If using JDK 1.5 or later please download xalan.jar, xercesImpl.jar,xml-apis.jar  (from http://xalan.apache.org )
+2. If using JDK 1.5 or later please download xalan.jar, xercesImpl.jar, xml-apis.jar  (from http://xalan.apache.org )
 3. Download the following Jar files: ftp://www.unicode.org/Public/cldr/1.4/tools/cldr-utilities-1_4.jar ftp://www.unicode.org/Public/cldr/1.4/tools/cldr-1_4.jar